Skip to main content

 • Update database for locate package: updatedb

-• Add additional user: adduser andy
+• Add additional user: adduser YOUR_USER

 • Add new user to sudo list: usermod -aG sudo andy